matt-forster/LIIS/README.md

 Created at the **Lethbridge Research Center** in cooperation with the **Lethbridge College** and the **University of Lethbridge**, this is a student designed project.

+For detailed* Doxygen class documentation, see the refman/ folder.

+*Will be expanded in the future

 #### Installation